Dylanhoward24/fantasy-flexecution/README.md

 Create a new database called `fantasyflexecution` and populate data based on the SQL code provided in `database_inserts.sql` and `database_tables.sql`

+- Note that the password is already hashed for the default users and you must use 123456789 to log in.
+- There are two 'host' users and one 'user' user to showcase permissions and auth implementation throughout the app.
+Please be sure to log in or else you will not have access to a majority of the features.

 If you would like to name your database something else, you will need to change `fantasyflexecution` to the name of your new database name in `server/modules/pool.js`

 ## Development Setup Instructions